ashwani-adu3839/Natural-language-processing/README.md

 # Natural-language-processing
 Sequence to Sequence Natural language processing with Attention using beam search.
+We also look for Bleu Score.

 The model can be used for Language translation, Question Answer query, Human machine interaction.